chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 ```

 ###Template Customizations###
-In addition to renaming the template packages, also note that there are a few specific locations that should also be modified.
+In addition to the renaming of the template's packages, there are a few specific locations that should also be modified.
+They are as follows:

 Modify the `DatabaseConfiguration.java` class:
 ```